Divya Drishti: 20 years later

 Divya and Drishti are all grown up.
 Divya is carefree and free-spirited, while Drishti is mature and caring.
-They constantly try to find each other during full moon nights, feeling each other's presence at times, but yet are unable to identify each other.They coincidentally meet at the fair, both realising each other's presence as their hands were touched slightly unknowingly.Chiranjivi spots both of them and try to keep them apart so that pisaachini couldn't follow them.
+They constantly try to find each other during full moon nights, feeling each other's presence at times, but yet are unable to identify each other.
+They coincidentally meet at the fair, both realising each other's presence as their hands were touched slightly unknowingly.
+Chiranjivi spots both of them and tries to keep them apart so that Pishachini cannot follow them.
 In an attempt to keep Divya and Drishti apart, he arranges a job for Drishti in Bali whose job turns out to become Rakshith Shergill's personal assistant.
-Even Divya travels to Bali unknown to chiranjivi.
+Even Divya travels to Bali unknown to Chiranjivi.
 Rakshit is engaged to Lavanya but starts developing feelings for Drishti.
-On the other hand, Divya considers Rakshit to be her Prince Charming and wants to marry him.
-Dristhi finds out Divya is her sister but is unable to tell her.
-Through a series of events, Divya marries Shikhar (Rakshit's cousin) while Drishti marries Rakshit.
-Shikhar is revealed to know everything about Pishaachini and is in cahoots with her.
+Drishti finds out Divya is her sister but is unable to tell her.
+Through a series of events, Drishti marries Rakshit and Divya marries Rakshit's cousin brother Shikhar.
+He is revealed to know everything about Pishaachini and is in cahoots with her.
 It turns out Shikhar is actually a dupe that Pishaachini placed in the house to do her bidding.
 Later, Divya also discovers the truth about Dristhi being her sister and both reunite.
 They decide to find their parents' murderer.
-Dristhi sees Preeto (Pishaachini) murder Sunny and sees Preeto in her true avatar as Pishaachini.
-She tells the whole family, including Divya, but no one believes her because Pishaachini resurrects Sunny for 24 hours.
-Divya eventually comes around to trusting her sister and they both plan on killing Pishaachini before Pisahachnini can hurt them.
+Dristhi sees Pishachini murder Sunny and sees Preeto in her true avatar as Pishachini.
+She tells the whole family, including Divya, but no one believes her because Pishachini resurrects Sunny for 24 hours.
+Divya eventually comes around to trusting her sister and they both plan on killing Pishachini before Pishachini can hurt them.